SEDD: Scalable and Efficient Dataset Deduplication with GPUs: Conclusion

 \section{Conclusion}

-As the amount of data used for training LLMs continues to grow, the time required for data preprocessing has become increasingly significant.
-We present a framework called \sys, which performs MinHash LSH-based deduplication efficiently on GPUs and uses novel hash functions. \sys significantly outperforms the CPU-based deduplication tool (using 64 logical CPU cores) included in SlimPajama by up to 107.2 times and the GPU-based deduplication tool included in NVIDIA NeMo Curator by up to 6.3 times with a node of four GPUs when processing a dataset with 30 billion tokens.
-In a multi-node and multi-GPU environment, deduplication of 30 billion tokens by \sys takes about 111.67 seconds and 1.2 trillion tokens about six hours.
-Similar documents identified by \sys show a Jaccard similarity of 0.95 or higher with those found using the standard MinHash algorithm, indicating that \sys achieves fast and accurate deduplication.
-Various experimental results highlight the practicality of \sys for deduplication in large-scale datasets used for LLMs.
-We also make \sys's source code publicly available.
+We present a framework called \sys, which performs MinHash LSH-based deduplication efficiently on GPUs. \sys significantly outperforms the CPU baseline included in SlimPajama by up to 158$\times$ and the GPU baseline included in NVIDIA NeMo Curator by up to 7.8$\times$ on a single node with four GPUs when processing a dataset with 30M documents.
+In a multi-node and multi-GPU environment, \sys completes deduplication of 1.2 trillion tokens in approximately 3 hours.
+These performance gains are enabled by a series of GPU-oriented system optimizations, including reusable rolling hash functions for efficient MinHash generation and a streaming execution pipeline that overlaps communication and computation.
+As a result, \sys achieves both high throughput and high accuracy: documents identified as duplicates exhibit a Jaccard similarity of 0.95 or higher compared to those found by the standard MinHash algorithm.
+Extensive experimental results demonstrate that \sys is a practical and scalable solution for deduplication in the large-scale datasets used for modern LLM training.